4 Easy Ways to Copy a Dictionary in Python

 Copy a Dictionary In Python

-Theoretically, Dictionary in Python is an unordered collection of data values which stores corresponding elements as key-item pair.
-Further, each item can be accessed by the user using its corresponding key.
+A dictionary in Python is an unordered collection of data that stores data in the form of key-value pair where each value can be accessed using its corresponding key.

 Methods to Copy a Dictionary in Python

-In this section, we are going to elaborate on the 4 different ways with which one can copy a dictionary in Python.
-Let’s go over them one by one.
+In this section, we are going to detail the 4 different methods by that one can copy a dictionary in Python.
+Let’s learn about them one by one.

 1. Copying Dictionary Element-by-element

-In this technique, we traverse throughout the whole dictionary and copy each and every element pointed by the key to a new dictionary which was previously declared.
-Look at the code below:
+In this technique, we loop through the entire dictionary and copy each element by its key into a new dictionary declared earlier.

 #given dictionary